March 15-17, 2019

-Sponsored by Gold Standard Games, Valley-Dynamo, Re-Creation Sports, UH Air Hockey, Big Tex Bingo, Air Hockey Live 360
+Sponsored by Valley-Dynamo, Gold Standard Games, Yellow Cab Houston, Ask for Cab 321, Re-Creation Sports, UH Air Hockey, Big Tex Bingo, Air Hockey Live 360

 Tudor Fieldhouse is at Rice University at the West back gym by rear Lot 6.
 Enter Rice at University Blvd. and Stockton and Park in Lot 6.